Dental Crown Costs, Types, and Other Useful Information

 If you’re looking for information about dental crown costs, types, and procedures, you’re in the right place.
 Maybe you need a tooth crown to restore a damaged tooth.
 Or perhaps you want to improve the aesthetics of your smile without invasive implant surgery.
 Whatever the reason, you’re bound to have some questions about getting caps on your teeth.

 In this comprehensive guide we’ll cover the pros and cons of different types of crown.
-You’ll find out what to expect when you visit the dentist for the procedure, and how much dental crowns cost in the UK and the US.
+You’ll find out what to expect when you visit the dentist for the procedure, and how much dental crowns cost in the UK.

 We’ll also explain how to care for your crowns to make them last as long as possible (which could be 25 years or more).